Top 11 3D Laser Scanners for Scan to BIM

 Conclusion

-Many of the laser scanners presented here are truly high-performance devices that are located in the high-price segment and are primarily used in professional surveying.
+Many of the LiDAR scanners presented here are truly high-performance devices that are located in the high-price segment and are primarily used in professional surveying.
 These devices are therefore used by experts.

 In summary, modern 3D laser scanners offer an indispensable resource for building information modeling.
 Not only do they greatly simplify the capture process, but they also optimize the subsequent planning and construction phases.
 With such technological advances, accuracy is improved and the capabilities of BIM are enhanced, ultimately leading to more efficient and cost-effective construction projects.